luxonis/depthai-python/docs/source/tutorials/configuring-stereo-depth.rst

     `Full chart here <https://docs.google.com/spreadsheets/d/1ymn-0D4HcCbzYP-iPycj_PIdSwmrLenlGryuZDyA4rQ/edit#gid=0>`__

-Note the value of disparity depth data is stored in *uint16*, where 0 means that the distance is invalid/unknown.
+Note the value of depth data is stored in *uint16*, where 0 means that the distance is invalid/unknown.

 How baseline distance and focal length affect depth
 ---------------------------------------------------